There are so many great things to do in London at night that I hardly know where to begin!

-The dress code is casual, so there’s no need to get dressed up, (although you can if you want to of course).
+The dress code is casual, so there’s no need to get dressed up, although you can if you want to of course.

-14. Pub Tour of Notting Hill and Kensington
+14. Historical Pub Tour

-Discover some of London’s best West End pubs on this cool experience that will have you sampling some of the best craft beers the city has to offer.
 Dive into historical Georgian, Victorian and Edwardian pubs that are full of old-world charm and character as you experience London like a local.

-Taking a pub tour is one of the best things to do in London alone at night, as you will be sure to meet lots of fun and interesting people, (not least your host).
+Taking a pub tour is one of the best things to do in London alone at night, as you will be sure to meet lots of fun and interesting people (not least your host).
 Find out more here.

 15. Prince Charles Cinema All-Nighter

-From cheesy 80s movies, to epic trilogies, there’s sure to be something to suit your tastes.
+From cheesy 80s movies to epic trilogies, there’s sure to be something to suit your tastes.
 Top Gun, Lord of the Rings, Harry Potter, and Star Wars are all firm favourites at the Prince Charles Cinema.

 FAQs About London at Night